Get E-Book

-fs.promises and the FileHandle API
+fs.promises and FileHandle

 The fs.promises Namespace